-NASA satellite spots rare sight: a black hole absolutely shredding a star
+NASA satellite spots rare sight: A black hole absolutely shredding a star

 It's among the most violent events in the universe, and astronomers have witnessed its aftermath in historic new detail with the help of one of NASA's newest space telescopes.

-The Transiting Exoplanet Survey Satellite (TESS) caught a rare event called a tidal disruption (TDE), which is the scientific term for a black hole ripping a star to shreds as it consumes it.
+The Transiting Exoplanet Survey Satellite, aka TESS, caught a rare event called a tidal disruption, which is the scientific term for a black hole ripping a star to shreds as it consumes it.
 It's basically pure destruction on a mind-blowing scale.

 Astronomers says this type of cosmic carnage only happens once every 10,000 to 100,000 years in a galaxy the size of the Milky Way.
 Because there are billions more galaxies in the universe, scientists have been able to catch about 40 such events so far, but it's still tough to spot one.

-"Imagine that you are standing on top of a skyscraper downtown, and you drop a marble off the top, and you are trying to get it to go down a hole in a manhole cover," explained Ohio State University astronomy professor Chris Kochanek in a statement.
+"Imagine that you are standing on top of a skyscraper downtown, and you drop a marble off the top, and you are trying to get it to go down a hole in a manhole cover," explained Ohio State University astronomy professor Chris Kochanek in a statement Thursday.
 "It's harder than that."

-The event was originally spotted on Jan.
-29 by the All-Sky Automated Survey for Supernovae (ASAS-SN), a global network of robotic telescopes headquartered at OSU.
+The event was originally spotted Jan.
+29 by the All-Sky Automated Survey for Supernovae, a global network of robotic telescopes headquartered at OSU.
 The event was located in a part of the sky where TESS was also observing.

 "TESS data let us see exactly when this destructive event, named ASASSN-19bt, started to get brighter, which we've never been able to do before," said Thomas Holoien from the Carnegie Observatories in Pasadena, California.
 "The early data will be incredibly helpful for modeling the physics of these outbursts."